a-slide/pycoQC/README.md

 ## Running your own notebook locally or remotely

 If you want to run pycoQC interactively in Jupyter you need to install Jupyter manually.

-If you installed pycoQC in a virtual environment, be carefull to install jupyter notebook in the same virtual environment.
+If you installed pycoQC in a virtual environment then install Jupyter in the same virtual environment.

 `pip3 install notebook`